JuiceFS vs. Alluxio

 Data encryption

-Alluxio's architecture can be divided into 3 components: master, worker and client.
+Alluxio's architecture can be divided into three components: master, worker and client.
 A typical cluster consists of a single leading master, standby masters, a job master, standby job masters, workers, and job workers.
 You need to maintain all these masters and workers by yourself.